Charm Mass Determination from QCD Charmonium Sum Rules at Order alpha_s^3: Introduction

 In this work we reexamine the charmonium sum rules analysis for low values of $n$ using the latest ${\mathcal O}(\alpha_{s}^{3})$ perturbative results, and we implement improvements which concern the two issues just mentioned: \begin{enumerate} \item We analyze several different types of perturbative expansions and examine in detail how the result for the $\overline{{\rm MS}}$ charm mass depends on independent choices of $\mu_{\alpha}$ and $\mu_{m}$.
-We show in particular that the interplay of the perturbative expansion and the scale setting $\mu_{\alpha}=\mu_{m}$ used in previous ${\mathcal O}(\alpha_s^3)$ analyses leads to sizable cancellations of the dependence on $\mu_{\alpha}$ and $\mu_{m}$ that in the light of our new analysis has to be considered as accidental.
-As the outcome of our analysis we estimate the current ${\mathcal O}(\alpha_{s}^{3})$ perturbative error as around $20$~MeV, which is an order of magnitude larger than that of Refs.~\cite{Chetyrkin:2009fv, Kuhn:2007vp, Chetyrkin:2006xg, Boughezal:2006px}. \item Using a clustering method \cite{D'Agostini:1993uj,Takeuchi:1995xe,Hagiwara:2003da} to combine correlated data from many different experimental measurements we show that the $e^{+}e^{-}$ total hadronic cross section relevant for the charmonium sum rules can be determined with a complete coverage of center of mass energies above the $J/\psi$ and $\psi'$ resonances up to $10.538\,$GeV.
-Conservatively estimated modeling uncertainties coming from the energy range above $10.538\,$GeV then only lead to an insignificant contribution to the total uncertainty of the experimental moments. \end{enumerate}
+We show in particular that the interplay of certain choices for the perturbative expansion and the scale setting $\mu_{\alpha}=\mu_{m}$ used in previous ${\mathcal O}(\alpha_s^3)$ analyses leads to sizable cancellations of the dependence on $\mu_{\alpha}$ and $\mu_{m}$ that in the light of our new analysis has to be considered as accidental.
+As the outcome of our analysis we quantify the current ${\mathcal O}(\alpha_{s}^{3})$ perturbative error as around $20$~MeV, which is an order of magnitude larger than that of Refs.~\cite{Chetyrkin:2009fv, Kuhn:2007vp, Chetyrkin:2006xg, Boughezal:2006px}. \item Using a clustering method \cite{Agostini:1993uj,Takeuchi:1995xe,Hagiwara:2003da} to combine correlated data from many different experimental measurements we show that the $e^{+}e^{-}$ total hadronic cross section relevant for the charmonium sum rules can be determined with a complete coverage of center of mass energies above the $J/\psi$ and $\psi'$ resonances up to $10.538\,$GeV.
+Conservatively estimated modeling uncertainties coming from the energy range above $10.538\,$GeV then only lead to an insignificant contribution to the total uncertainty of the experimental moments.
+We also take the opportunity to include recent updates concerning the data on $\psi^\prime$ charmonium resonance. \end{enumerate}